Ngā Hoe e Waru · The 8 Paddles of Teaching

 The content is the landscape.
 The paddles move us through it.

 Each paddle is a learnable, repeatable teaching practice.
-Together, they help educators build learning environments that are safer, clearer, more relational and more defensible.
+Together, they help educators navigate and build learning environments that are safer, clearer, more relational and more defensible.

 1